AloscariS/aura-ai-assistant/README.md

 * **Voice Speed**: Adjust speaking speed to your preference.
 * **System Prompt**: Customize the assistant's base personality and instructions.

-All of these options can be fine-tuned by editing the relevant parts of the `assistant.py` script.
+These and other options can be fine-tuned by editing the relevant parts of the `assistant.py` script.

 ---